systemg

 Logs

-systemg writes internal operational logs and can optionally capture service stdout/stderr.
+systemg writes internal operational logs and captures service stdout/stderr by default.

 What's logged